consoledotdev/home/content/tools/website-monitoring.md

 experienced software developers who will want these more advanced features.

-This means we consider multi-step requests (transactions) to be a crucial part of good website monitoring tools in 2021.
+This means we consider multi-step requests (transactions) to be a crucial part of good website monitoring services in 2021.
 We will not review services that don’t support it.

 #### Alerts